SahajJOB2

 Your first impression matters.
 Dress professionally according to the company culture.

-Always err on the side of being slightly more formal than less
+Always err on the side of being slightly more formal rather than less.

 7. Organize the Essentials